-A food and beverage market is available in the Student Center.
-There are multiple vending machines at various locations across campus.
-As a courtesy, some local food service providers may provide other food options for sale in the Technical Vocational building from time to time.
+The college is not currently offering food services from the Student Services building cafeteria due to upcoming renovations. there are multiple vending machines at various locations across campus. as a courtesy, some local food service providers may provide other food options for sale in the Technical Vocational building from time to time.